amilaansari/SP-Assignments/README.md

 ## Jquery Web Validations
-*HTML, CSS portions were provided. index.html, process.html, listitems.html are not my design/code.*
+*HTML, CSS portions were provided. i.e index.html, process.html, listitems.html are not my design/code.*

 In this assignment, I was tasked to implement front-end data validation with jquery.
 Prior to submission, my code would check for the following.
 - Empty fields and/or if a selection was made (i.e "Halal" radio button)